foliovision/fv-wordpress-flowplayer/readme.txt

 * tools for fixing of slow loading videos (bad meta data location)
 * other bugfixes

+= 2.1.49 - 2013/11/?? =

+* Fix - Flash engine set to respect the video aspect ratio when using a different player size
+* Fix - Flowplayer configuration JS moved into footer
+* Bugfix - Playlist - RTMP parsing issues

 = 2.1.48 - 2013/11/14 =

 * Fix - playlist editor lets you specify all the required formats for the playlist items